yahoojp-marketing/sponsored-search-api-java-samples/readme_EN.txt

   - keywordEstimatorSample/KeywordEstimatorSample.java                      : Sample of Get the estimate keyword data from the existing campaign via KeywordEstimatorService.
   - reportDownloadSample/ReportDownloadSample.java                          : Sample of Get report via ReportDefinitionService/ReportService
   - siteRetargetingSample/AdGroupRetargetingListServiceSample.java          : Sample of Get and Mutate operation for ad group retargeting list via AdGroupRetargetingListService.
-  - siteRetargetingSample/NegativeCampaignRetargetingListServiceSample.java : Sample of Get and Mutate operation for campaign retargeting list via NegativeCampaignRetargetingListService.
+  - siteRetargetingSample/CampaignRetargetingListServiceSample.java         : Sample of Get and Mutate operation for campaign retargeting list via CampaignRetargetingListService.
   - siteRetargetingSample/RetargetingListServiceSample.java                 : Sample of Get and Mutate operation for retargeting list via RetargetingListService.
-  - siteRetargetingSample/SiteRetargetingSample.java                        : Sample of Get and Mutate operation for site retargeting function via RetargetingListService/BiddingStrategyService/CampaignService/NegativeCampaignRetargetingListService/AdGroupService/AdGroupRetargetingListService.
+  - siteRetargetingSample/SiteRetargetingSample.java                        : Sample of Get and Mutate operation for site retargeting function via RetargetingListService/BiddingStrategyService/CampaignService/CampaignRetargetingListService/AdGroupService/AdGroupRetargetingListService.
   - targetingIdeaSample/TargetingIdeaSample.java                            : Sample of Get the related keywords based on the specified value via TargetingIdeaService.
   - campaignExportSample/CampaignExportSample.java                          : Sample of Add the export job and Download via CampaignExportService.